Audi A8: Innovations

 In 2005, new internal combustion engines became available.
-For European and Asian market customers, the entry-level 3.0-litre V6 engine was replaced with a new 3.2-litre unit featuring Fuel Stratified Injection (FSI), which it shared with the Audi B7 A4 and Audi C6 A6.
+For the European and Asian market customers, the entry-level 3.0-litre V6 engine was replaced with a new 3.1-litre unit (badged as "3.2") featuring Fuel Stratified Injection (FSI), which it shared with the Audi B7 A4 and Audi C6 A6.
 The top-of-the-line W12 version debuted that year.
 The advantage of the W12 engine layout is its compact packaging, allowing Audi to build a 12-cylinder sedan with all-wheel drive, whereas a conventional V12 could only have a rear-wheel drive configuration as it would have no space in the engine bay for a differential and other components required to power the front wheels.
-In fact, Audi's 6.0-litre W12 is actually slightly smaller by overall dimensions than the 4.2-litre V8.
+In fact, Audi's 6.0-litre W12 is slightly smaller (by overall dimensions) than the 4.2-litre V8.
+This model was also the first to be offered with LED running lights.

-In addition to the added power trains, Audi restyled the D3 platform A8 range slightly in 2005, giving all variants a taller, wider trapezoidal single-frame grille.
+In addition to the added powertrains, Audi restyled the D3 platform A8 range slightly in 2005, giving all variants a taller, wider trapezoidal single-frame grille.
 The top-of-the-line W12 engined W12 version was the first model to be equipped with this grille; V8 engined models were fitted with the new grille the following year.
-The W12 variant became famous for its appearance as the hero car in Transporter 2, and its sequel, Transporter 3.
+The W12 variant was known for its appearance as the hero car in Transporter 2, and its sequel, Transporter 3.

 The D3 generation A8 introduced the 235 kW 4.1-litre Turbocharged Direct Injection (TDI) V8 engine (subsequently uprated to 240 kW).
-The engine uses two turbochargers and two intercoolers, with each turbocharger functioning exclusively for one bank of four cylinders.
+It is badged as the "4.2 TDI" and is based on the "4.0 TDI" badged 3.9L turbodiesel engine.
+It uses two turbochargers and two intercoolers, with each turbocharger functioning exclusively for one bank of four cylinders.

 The adaptive air suspension gives the vehicle clearance a range from its normal 120 mm up to 145 mm in lift mode and down to 95 mm in the Autobahn mode, which is automatically activated when a speed of more than 120 km/h is maintained for more than 30 seconds.

 In September 2005 Audi became the first car maker to offer the 1,000-watt 14-channel ICEpower sound system option from Bang & Olufsen.